sudoyashi/levinson2space_sudoyashi/README.md

-# levinson2space_sudoyashi
+# Levinson 2u 40% Custom Default

-custom default for levinson with 2u space
+This is a custom default layout for the Levinson 2u 40% split ortholinear keyboard by Keebio from keeb.io